TIE in Spain: What It Is and Why You Need It

 - Proof of address (empadronamiento) — required in some provinces

-- Paid fee receipt 790-012 (≈ €16 in 2025)
+- Paid fee receipt 790-012 ≈ €16

-- Book a Cita Previa appointment (Policía Nacional / Oficina de Extranjeros) via sede.policia.gob.es
+- Book a cita previa appointment (Policía Nacional / Oficina de Extranjeros) via sede.policia.gob.es

 - Submit your fingerprints and documents in person